-A differentiated product range enables Costco to provide an upscale shopping experience to its members, resulting in market share gains and higher sales per square foot.
-Moreover, the company continues to maintain a healthy membership renewal rate.
-Costco also remains committed to opening new clubs in domestic and international markets.
-The company’s diversification strategy is a natural hedge against risks that may arise in specific markets.
+We believe that Costco’s differentiated product range enables it to provide an upscale shopping experience to its members, resulting in market share gains and higher sales per square foot.
+Moreover, it continues to maintain a healthy membership renewal rate.

-Based on the pulse of the economy, we believe that budget-constrained consumers will remain watchful of their spending and look for discounts.
-Consequently, we could see competitive pricing, compelling products and innovative ways to attract shoppers.
+Going by the pulse of the economy, we believe that budget-constrained consumers will remain watchful of their spending and look for discounts.
+Consequently, we could see more competitive pricing, compelling products and innovative ways to attract shoppers.

 More From Zacks.com